Hybrid, plug-in hybrid or full electric car - which one is for me?

 Posted by Sam Tonge on 18 October 2017 at 9:45 am

-There’s been a lot of talk about electric vehicles in the media recently, following policy announcements here in the UK (and further field) to ban the sale of petrol and diesel cars by 2040.
+There’s been a lot of talk about electric vehicles in the media recently, following policy announcements here in the UK (and further field) to ban the sale of petrol and diesel cars by 2040 (2032 for Scotland).
 It seems that many big players in the automobile industry are happy to get on board with this trend, with a range of hybrid, plug-in hybrid and fully-battery powered cars entering the market this year.

 This has us excited here at YouGen as we’re on board with the idea of greener travel which benefits society and the environment as a whole.
 This is why we thought it would be useful to provide an introduction to help break down the variations in electric car technology to help you explore your options and maybe even find out which suits you!

 This technology has been around a while now, with the underlying principle being that the vehicle is part battery-electric and part conventional engine.
 A battery storage unit is used to optimise the efficiency of the petrol or diesel engine, with both energy sources working together simultaneously depending on levels of engine loading.

 Hybrids provide a useful stepping stone for you if you’re not entirely sure you’re ready to adopt an electric car.
 Vehicles can be classed as either ‘mild’ or ‘strong’ depending on the degree of power provided by battery storage, i.e. a ‘strong’ hybrid can run solely on electricity for longer periods than a ‘mild’ hybrid.
 A key benefit of a hybrid is that no electric charging points are required, as is the case with other technologies (see below).
 However their continued part-dependence on fossil fuels means that they will be only an interim solution in the transition to electric vehicle technology.

 Plug-in hybrid vehicles (PHEVs)